makersacademy/bowling-challenge/README.md

 User Stories
 ------------

+As a Player
+In order to play a game
+I want to play 10 rounds

+As a Player
+In order to play a game
+I want to have up to 2 balls per round

+As a Player
+In order to play a game
+I want to have 10 pins per round

+As a Player
+In order to play  a game
+I want to start a round

+As a Player
+In order to start a round
+I want to roll a ball

+As a Player
+In order to play a round
+I want to record the number of pins my ball knocks down

+As a Player
+In order to finish a round
+I want to bowl a second ball

+As a Player
+In order to finish a round
+I don't want to play a second ball if I have already knocked down all balls

-As a player
+As a Player
-In order to remember my score
+In order to finish a round
-I want to be able to input my score
+I want to sum my score from my balls

-As a player
+As a Player
-In order for me to play the right number of frames
+In order to play a game
+I want to start a new round when my round is finished

+As a Player
+In order to finish a game
-I only want to be able to input 10 scores
+I only want to play the max number of rounds

 As a Player
 Because I am bad at counting